 KMG EP acquired the Temir Block in 2010 under Contract No. 3578 for an initial term of six years.
-The contract carries a right to extend the exploration period until 2019.
+The current contract expires in 2016.

 The Temir Block is located onshore Kazakhstan along the eastern margin of the Precaspian Basin.
 The license is about 240 kilometers south of the city of Aktobe and covers an area of approximately 3,854 square kilometers.
 A north-south running pipeline crosses the western half of the block.